 If your home or business can't get fibre optic broadband, we're making use of other technologies, such as satellite and ADSL2+, with the aim of speeding up broadband for those beyond the fibre footprint.

-Cornwall includes many remote areas where homes and businesses are very scattered, which means although a whopping 95% will benefit from superfast fibre optic broadband, we just can't get it to every premises.
+Cornwall includes many remote areas where homes and businesses are very scattered, which means although 95% will benefit from fibre optic broadband, we just can't get it to every premises.

 This 5%, approximately 13,000 properties, are split between those that currently get at least 2Mbps on their current broadband, and those that get below 2Mbps.